John Latham (judge): Early career

+Leader of the Opposition

 After Bruce lost his Parliamentary seat in 1929, Latham was elected as leader of the Nationalist Party, and hence Leader of the Opposition.
 He opposed the ratification of the Statute of Westminster (1931) and worked very hard to prevent it.

 Two years later, Joseph Lyons led defectors from the Labor Party across the floor and merged them with the Nationalists to form the United Australia Party.
 Although the new party was dominated by former Nationalists, Latham agreed to become Deputy Leader of the Opposition under Lyons.
 It was believed having a former Labor man at the helm would present an image of national unity in the face of the economic crisis.
 Additionally, the affable Lyons was seen as much more electorally appealing than the aloof Latham, especially given that the UAP's primary goal was to win over natural Labor constituencies to what was still, at bottom, an upper- and middle-class conservative party.
-Future ALP leader Arthur Calwell wrote in his autobiography, Be Just and Fear Not, that by standing aside in favour of Lyons, Latham knew he was giving up a chance to become Prime Minister.
+Future ALP leader Arthur Calwell wrote in his autobiography, Be Just and Fear Not, that by standing aside in favour of Lyons, Latham knew he was giving up a chance to become prime minister.

+Lyons government

-The UAP won a huge victory in the 1931 election, and Latham was appointed Attorney-General once again.
+The UAP won a huge victory in the 1931 election, and Latham was appointed attorney-general once again.
 He also served as Minister for External Affairs and (unofficially) the Deputy Prime Minister.
 Latham held these positions until 1934, when he retired from the Commonwealth Parliament.
-He was succeeded as member for Kooyong, Attorney-General and Minister of Industry by Menzies, who would go on to become Australia's longest-serving Prime Minister.
+He was succeeded as member for Kooyong, attorney-general and minister of industry by Menzies, who would go on to become Australia's longest-serving prime minister.

-Latham became the first former Opposition Leader, who did not become Prime Minister, to become a minister.

-He was the only person to hold this distinction until Bill Hayden in 1983.
+Latham became the first former opposition leader who was neither a former or future prime minister to become a minister and was the only person to hold this distinction until Bill Hayden in 1983.